Core-Periphery Structure in Networks: Introduction

 Networks can be described using a mixture of local, global, and intermediate-scale (meso-scale) perspectives.
 Accordingly, one of the key uses of network theory is the identification of summary statistics for large networks in order to develop a framework to analyze and compare complex structures~\cite{New10}.
-In such efforts, the algorithmic identification of meso-scale network structures allows one to discover features that might not be apparent either at the local level of nodes and edges or at the global level of summary statistics.
+In such efforts, the algorithmic identification of meso-scale network structures makes it possible to discover features that might not be apparent either at the local level of nodes and edges or at the global level of summary statistics.

-In particular, considerable effort has gone into algorithmic identification and investigation of a particular type of meso-scale structure known as community structure \cite{Port09,Fort09}, in which cohesive groups called ``communities" consist of nodes that are connected densely to each other such that the connections between nodes in different communities are comparatively sparse.
-Myriad methods have been developed to detect network communities \cite{Port09,Fort09,Girv02,Girv04}, including ones that allow such groups to overlap with each other \cite{Pall05,ahn10,Ball11}.
-These efforts have met with some success, as they have led to insights in applications such as committee \cite{Port05} and voting \cite{Much10} networks in political science, friendship networks at universities \cite{traud} and other schools \cite{marta07}, protein-protein interaction networks \cite{anna}, and mobile phone networks \cite{jp07}.
+In particular, considerable effort has gone into algorithmic identification and investigation of a particular type of meso-scale structure known as community structure \cite{Port09,Fort09}, in which cohesive groups called `communities' consist of nodes that are connected densely to each other and the connections between nodes in different communities are comparatively sparse.
+Myriad methods have been developed to detect network communities \cite{Port09,Fort09,Girv02,Girv04}, and this includes several that allow communities to overlap with each other \cite{Pall05,ahn10,Ball11}.
+These efforts have led to insights in applications such as committee \cite{Port05} and voting \cite{Much10} networks in political science, friendship networks at universities \cite{traud} and other schools \cite{marta07}, protein-protein interaction networks \cite{anna}, and mobile telephone networks \cite{jp07}.